Man dies after being pulled from water at Swansea Town Beach

 SWANSEA, Mass.
-(WPRI) — A man was pulled from the water at the Swansea Town Beach Sunday night, according to police.
+(WPRI) — A man was pulled from the water at the Swansea Town Beach Sunday evening, according to police.

-Police said bystanders were already performing CPR when officers arrived to the scene around 6:16 p.m.
+Police said bystanders were already performing CPR when officers arrived on scene around 6:15 p.m.

 The victim had been swimming with a friend, who noticed he was in trouble and called for help, according to police.